 - Proper alignment must be taken into consideration when using an overhead motor mount accessory.
 Motor feet must be firmly supported at each mounting bolt location before the bolts are tightened.
 Shims should be used to fill any gaps and ensure solid mounting and vibration prevention. - For optimum performance, the pump should be mounted directly to the baseplate without shims.
 The rest of the drive train is then aligned to the pump.
 For this reason, GIW baseplate designs generally allow space for shimming under the gear reducer and motor, but not under the pump itself.
 The only exception occurs in cases where regular removal and replacement of the entire pump is stipulated during the equipment design stage.
-In these cases, special instructions for alignment and shimming of the pump may be given on the pump assembly and/or general arrangement drawings. - Coupling check and realignment must be done even if pump and motor are supplied completely assembled and aligned on a common base plate.
-The correct distance between the coupling halves as specified in the installation plan must be observed. - The pump set is correctly aligned if a straightedge placed axially on both coupling halves is the same distance from each shaft at all points around the circumference.
+In these cases, special instructions for alignment and shimming of the pump may be given on the pump assembly and/or general arrangement drawings.

+- Coupling check and realignment must be done even if pump and motor are supplied completely assembled and aligned on a common base plate.
+The correct distance between the coupling halves as specified in the installation plan must be - The pump set is correctly aligned if a straightedge placed axially on both coupling halves is the same distance from each shaft at all points around the circumference.
 In addition, the distance between the two coupling halves must remain the same all around the circumference.
-Use a feeler gauge, a wedge gauge or a dial micrometer to verify. - The radial and axial deviation (tolerance) between the two coupling halves should not exceed 0.1 mm (0.004 inch). - Ensure that coupling gaps are properly set in the case of motors with sleeve bearings.
+Use a feeler gauge, a wedge gauge or a dial micrometer to verify. - The radial and axial deviation (tolerance) between the two coupling halves should not exceed 0.1 mm (0.004 inch). - For V-belt installations, the pulleys are correctly aligned if a straightedge placed vertically shows a deviation of no more than 1.0 mm (0.04 in.).
+Both pulleys must be parallel.

-Ar ngular Misal Mils per ir .001/1' nch 1 isalignment Mils D01"
+An Mils per in .001/1 1 isalignment Wils D01"

 RPM Excellent Acceptable Excellent Acceptable

 3600 0.3/1" 0.5/1" 1.0 2.0

 1800 0.5/1" 0.7/1" 2.0 4.0

 1200 0.7/1" 1.0/1" 3.0 6.0

 900 1.0/1" 1.5/1" 4.0 8.0

+Typic al industr standard fo r counling alianment

-Typical industry standard for coupling alignment
+I ypical industry standard for coupling alignment